An Introduction to Urza in cEDH

 Mono-blue Tutors For Urza

 Mono-blue has limited access to tutors and as the color pie dictates we can usually only tutor for instants, sorceries and artifacts.
-This is kind of suboptimal of course, because it limits our access to certain cards such as Rhystic Study, but as the core pieces of this deck are artifacts, our tutors still do a good job at making the deck more consistent.
+This is kind of suboptimal of course, because it limits our access to certain cards such as Rhystic Study

 The Best Counterspells for Urza